 Switch to a five-star Medicare Advantage plan from a plan rated fewer than five stars

 When people ask "What is Medicare open enrollment,” they are most often referring to the fall Medicare open enrollment period for Medicare Advantage plans and Part D prescription drug plans, sometimes also referred to as the Annual Enrollment Period, or AEP.

-The 2023 Medicare open enrollment begins on October 15 and Medicare enrollment ends on December 7.
+The 2023 Medicare open enrollment started on October 15, and Medicare enrollment ends on December 7.
 These dates stay the same each year.